Hyoscyamine Sulfate Orally Disintegrating TabletPronunciation

 Adults and pediatric patients 12 years of age and older

 1 to 2 tablets every four hours or as needed.
 Do not exceed 12 tablets in 24 hours

 Pediatric patients 2 to under 12 years of age

 ½ to 1 tablet every four hours or as needed.
 Do not exceed 6 tablets in 24 hours.

 How is Hyoscyamine Sulfate Orally Disintegrating Tablet Supplied

-Dispense in tight, light-resistant containers as defined in USP/NF with a child-resistant closure.
+Dispense in tight, light-resistant container as defined in USP/NF with a child-resistant closure.